MD, PhD (Cantab)

 - Wellcome Trust Named Research Associate

-Dr Fei-Yang Huang obtained his PhD in Neurophysiology from the University of Cambridge (Queens' College) and his MD from National Taiwan University with a minor degree in Economics.
-He combines behavioural theories, neurophysiology recording, and computational modelling to discover how the brain performs complex cognitive functions, in particular learning and decision-making.
+Dr Fei-Yang Huang earned his PhD in Neurophysiology from the University of Cambridge (Queens' College) and his MD from National Taiwan University with a minor degree in Economics.
+He combines behavioural theories, neurophysiology recording, and computational modelling to uncover how the brain performs complex cognitive functions, in particular learning and decision-making.

 Preferences for nutrients and sensory food qualities identify biological sources of economic values in monkeys.